 - Use gasoline with 10% ethanol and don’t overfill.
 When the pump stops the first time, don’t restart it.
 Spillage is a major source of ozone pollution.

 - Drive at the posted speed limit.
-With most vehicles, increasing your cruising speed from 100 kilometres per hour to 120 kilometres per hour will increase fuel consumption by about 20%.
+With most vehicles, increasing your cruising speed from 100 kilometers per hour to 120 kilometers per hour will increase fuel consumption by about 20%.
 Speeding also reduces the life of your tires.
-On the highway, use cruise control to maintain a steady speed and reduce fuel consumption.
+On the highway, use the cruise control to maintain a steady speed and reduce fuel consumption.

 |The number of tonnes of CO2 produced by driving 20,000 km a year:|